okx/dex-widget/README.md

 ### Detailed Explanation

+- **RainbowKitProvider**: Provides the UI for wallet connections, integrated with the widget for blockchain interactions.
 - **DexWidgetProvider**: This is a React context provider that you wrap around your components.
 It provides the widget’s configuration and allows other components within the provider’s scope to interact with the widget.
 - **useDexWidget**: A custom React hook that provides access to the widget’s handler.
 This handler allows you to update the widget’s parameters, provider, and even destroy the widget if needed.
 - **config**: This configuration object includes parameters like `appCode`, `height`, `providerType`, and any necessary listeners.
 These are passed to the widget to initialize it.